trskop/grimoire/work-in-progress/bash-scripting.markdown

     restrict ourselves to just a small subset of Bash features.

-    Anything more complicated will eventually have to handle differences between system or use sub-par solutions to be portable.
+    Anything more complicated will eventually have to handle differences between systems, or use sub-par solutions to be portable.

-2. Use Nix to handle dependencies of our scripts including Bash itself.
+2. Use Nix to handle dependencies of our scripts, including Bash itself.

     One of the most common reasons Bash scripts are used is that it's so common.
 It's not everywhere, but even if it's not immediately available,